kbc8894/alfred-wallabag-workflow/README.md

 # alfred-wallabag-workflow

-Safari extension like wallabagger is not exist.
+Safari extension like wallabagger does not exist.
 This workflow is for this

 ## Required binary